Renting a Car for a Road Trip: Everything You Need to Know

 - Finish where you started.
 One-way cross-country car rentals are convenient because you don’t have to worry about making the drive back home, but that convenience comes with potentially hefty car rental prices.
 When you can return your rental car to the same location where you rented from, more often than not, you’ll pay less.
 While that’s not possible on a one-way Route 66 road trip, just be aware that you’ll pay a premium.

-- Don’t buy prepay the gas.
+- Don’t prepay the gas.
 Car rental companies love to upsell you on the prepaid full tank option which offers the convenience of not having to worry about refueling before you return the rental.
 The issue is that, unless you roll in on fumes, you’re likely wasting money by prepaying for a full tank.
 Instead, use a gas price and gas station locator app to find one close to the rental car office (there’s always at least one gas station nearby) and fill it up yourself.
 Of course, if you’ll be dropping off during pre-dawn hours or expect to be cutting it close to catch your flight, the convenience may be worth it.
+If you want to plan your gas budget in advance, here’s how to calculate gas cost for a trip.

 Best place to rent a car